 The NHS said that vaccination staff are now returning to homes that have been covered to jab any resident who was unable to have it during the previous visit because they had recently had COVID-19 or for other clinical reasons.

-It has been a privilege to vaccinate some of the most vulnerable people and the wonderful people who look after them.
-Many have had little contact with the outside world throughout the pandemic and so it has been truly humbling for all, giving them hope and importantly protection against the disease, said Dr Nikki Kanani, a practising GP and NHS England’s primary care director.
+It has been a privilege to vaccinate some of the most vulnerable and wonderful people who look after them.
+Many have had little contact with the outside world throughout the pandemic.
+So it has been truly humbling for all, giving them hope and importantly protection against the disease, said Dr Nikki Kanani, a practising GP and NHS England’s primary care director.

 “I would urge anyone who is offered the vaccine to come forward,” she said.